aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-hyphenation/_index.md

 As an alternative to pre-registering hyphenation dictionaries, it is possible to register only required hyphenation dictionaries “by request”.
 To achieve that, implement the [IHyphenationCallback](https://apireference.aspose.com/words/java/com.aspose.words/IHyphenationCallback) interface and use the static callback [Callback](https://apireference.aspose.com/words/java/com.aspose.words/hyphenation#Callback).

-The following code example demonstrates how to implement the **IHyphenationCallback** interface:
+The following code example shows how to implement the **IHyphenationCallback** interface:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-HyphenateWords-HyphenationCallback.java" >}}